FraunhoferIVV/fastiot/README.md

 A full documentation is available at http://docs.dev.ivv-dd.fhg.de/fastiot/_latest/

 If you use this framework in your scientific projects please cite:
-> Konstantin Merker, Tilman Klaeger, Lukas Oehm. „A Holistic Approach for Rapid Development of IIoT Systems“, 2022. https://doi.org/10.48550/arXiv.2201.13243.
+> Konstantin Merker, Tilman Klaeger, Lukas Oehm.
+"A Holistic Approach for Rapid Development of IIoT Systems"“", 2022. https://doi.org/10.48550/arXiv.2201.13243.

 ## License